What you need to know about PC/computer monitors

 Liquid Crystal Display – http://en.wikipedia.org/wiki/Liquid_crystal_display

 Since virtually all LCD monitors (and laptop PC screens) are now TFT LCD displays widescreen now, I will just use the term LCD to describe them or LED, which means an LCD display that uses LED backlighting technology.

 Information sufficient for most users is provided here, but for detailed technical information read about these terms on the following Wikipedia page:

 Thin film transistor liquid crystal display – http://en.wikipedia.org/wiki/TFT_LCD

-The analog VGA and digital DVI and DisplayPort graphics connection standards
+The analog VGA and digital DVI, DisplayPort and USB graphics connection interfaces

 DisplayPort is the digital successor of the digital DVI graphics standard, which is the successor of the original analog VGA graphics standard.
 Visit the Video/Graphics Cards section of this website for more illustrated information on graphics and connection standards.
 Here are the Wikipedia pages on them: